rapid7/metasploit-framework/Pivoting-in-Metasploit.md

 ### Using Proxychains-NG
 Now you can combine proxychains-ng with other application like Nmap, Nessus, Firefox and more to scan or access machines and resources through the Metasploit routes.
 All you need to do is call proxychains-ng before the needed application.
 No need to change the proxy settings in the respective application.

-Note that for the purpose of this test, the Windows Server 2019 server is now at 169.254.37.128.

 ```
  ~/git/metasploit-framework │ master ?21  wget https://169.254.37.128
 --2022-04-08 13:52:23--  https://169.254.37.128/